thing-it/hull/README.md

 <details>
     <summary>Expand</summary>

+### 1.0.9 - 29.10.2024
+- Update NPM dependencies to address vulnerability issues.
 ### 1.0.8 - 31.05.2024
 - Deprecate library on [npmjs registry](https://docs.npmjs.com/cli/v10/using-npm/registry).
 ### 1.0.7 - 03.05.2024
-This release squashes former 1.0.3, 1.0.4, 1.0.5 and 1.0.6 releases into one reasonable commit with the following minor changes:
+Squashes few previous small releases into one bigger commit with the following minor changes:
 - Fix issue with formatting when users pass less than 4 points as an input.
 - Remove bower and travis files as they are deprecated.
 ### 1.0.2 — 26.09.2021